Ajmer district

 Ajmer district is a district in the Indian state of Rajasthan.
 It is part of the Ajmer division–one of the seven administrative divisions of Rajasthan.
 The city of Ajmer is the district headquarters.
-The district is situated in the center of Rajasthan, and is bounded by Didwana Kuchaman district to the north, Jaipur Rural and Dudu to the north-east, Tonk to the east, Kekri and Beawar to the south, and Nagaur to the west.
+The district is situated in the center part of Rajasthan, and is bounded by Didwana Kuchaman district to the north, Jaipur Rural and Dudu to the north-east, Tonk to the east, Kekri and Beawar to the south, and Nagaur to the west.
 It has an area of 8,481 km2, and a population of 2,583,052 (2011 census).

 History

 The hills are some of the oldest in India, geologically.
 Microliths from early hominids have been found in the district.
 It is believed that cultures in this region had contact with the Indus Valley civilization.
 Pottery shards from Painted Gray Ware culture, Black and Red Ware and Northern Black Polished Ware cultures have been found with Chosla and Sameliya.
 Some pre-Ashokan Brahmi inscriptions have been found in Bhilot Mata Temple in Badli.

 Pushkar was ruled for many years by the Kushans, Sakas etc until the rise of the Chauhans.
 In 1192 the last independent Chauhan ruler Prithviraj Chauhan was defeated by Mohammad Ghori, and the district became part of the Delhi Sultanate.
 In 1287, Hammir Dev Chauhan regained Ajmer, before it was reconquered by Delhi in 1301.
 In the last period of the Delhi Sultanate, Ajmer was ruled by Mallu Khan.
 During Mughal rule the district was part of Ajmer Subah.
 After 1712, the district returned to Rathore hands under the suzerainty of the Marathas.
 In 1801, the British took over Ajmer and converted it to a district.
 It became part of Rajasthan after 1950.
 Umesh Kumar and Akint Balam were felicitated for winning the Rajasthan IT Badminton League.